Starting a childcare centre

 Building Decree

 The Building Decree contains the requirements for new and existing buildings in which childcare centres are located.
-For example, how large the space must be and that every space (excluding bedrooms) must have windows.
+For example, how large the space must be and that every space (except bedrooms) must have windows.

 Fire safety

-Get to know the accommodation requirements for your childcare centre.
+Read more about the accommodation requirements for your childcare centre.

 Rules and laws